 Designing products ain't easy.
-You gotta meet your users, understand their needs.
-Dream up a dozen solutions, throw out the bad ones.
-Design the best ones, prototype, and test.
-Design again, test again.
-Build, refine, and deliver.
+You gotta: Meet your users.
+Understand their needs.
+Dream up a dozen solutions.
+Throw out the bad ones.
+Design the best ones.
+Prototype.
+Test.
+Design again.
+Test again.
+Build.
+Deliver.
 And do it all again, because user needs always change.

-That's a lot of steps, and also many places for things to go wrong.
+It's a lot of steps, and many places for things to go wrong.

 The factors that make our products delightful – user focus, thoughtful interaction, and visual polish – often get lost in translation or compromised en route to implementation.
 This is where my prototypes come in.
 I bridge gaps in communication between visual design, product management, and software engineering to make sure execution isn’t compromised.
 Ideas are cheap, execution is everything.

 Prior to joining Google, I developed web-based products for Inkling and designed Venmo’s mobile payment apps.
 I've done product-level thinking, information architecture, visual design, and front-end engineering.
 It takes a loose mixture of them all to do what I do best: carry an idea from seedling to prototype through to execution.

 Harold Kim, 2015.